-The vice president for finance and administration has been delegated by the University president to make this determination upon submission of supporting documents through the director of procurement services.
+The Senior Vice President for Finance and Administration has been delegated by the University President to make this determination upon submission of supporting documents through the Director of Procurement Services.

 What is the procedure that I should follow to initiate a sole source procurement?

-See Sole Source Procurement Guidelines and complete the accompanying form or utilize the ePro@ccu form request sticker.
+See Sole Source Procurement Form and complete the accompanying form or utilize the ePro@ccu form request sticker.